-Google Fired Employees Who Asked ‘Are You Helping Cage Children At The Border’
+Google Allegedly Fired Employees For Asking ‘Are You Helping Cage Children At The Border’

-Google, once lauded as a workplace that championed a transparent and inclusive office culture, has apparently terminated staffers who question the tech giant’s questionable involvement in sensitive international affairs.
-The tech company fired several employees on Monday for what they deemed a violation of the company’s data security policy.
+Google, once lauded as a workplace that championed a transparent and inclusive office culture, has reportedly terminated staffers who questioned the tech giant’s involvement in sensitive international affairs.
+The tech company fired several employees on Monday for what the company deemed a violation of its data security policy.

-According to a report from CNN Business, the California based search engine company has been subject to mounting criticism from its staff, who are increasingly dissatisfied with a number of Google’s business dealings, like the company’s contracts with the United States military.
-Google employees had also voiced concern over the company’s alleged secret collaboration with the Chinese government to begin work on a search engine that would comply with the country’s stringent censorship laws.
+According to a report from CNN Business, the California-based search engine company has been subject to mounting criticism from its staff, who are increasingly dissatisfied with a number of Google’s business dealings, such as the company’s contracts with the United States military.
+Google employees have also voiced concern over the company’s alleged secret collaboration with the Chinese government to begin work on a search engine that would comply with the country’s stringent censorship laws.

-Employees took to social media to speak out against Google, who they say fired four employees for questioning the company’s involvement in the controversial migrant detention camp’s along the United States – Mexico border.
+Employees took to social media to speak out against Google, who they say fired four employees for questioning the company’s involvement in the controversial migrant detention camps along the United States-Mexico border.

 Let me be clear.
 Google just fired 4 of my coworkers for daring to ask the question "is Google helping separate families or cage children at the border?"